joaomelo/auth-mech/README.md

     git clone https://github.com/joaomelo/auth-mech.git

 Create a `demo.env` file inside the `demo/config` folder with the variables assignments bellow.
-Replace the values with the real ones for your firebase project.
+Replace the values with the real ones for your Firebase project.

     FIREBASE_API_KEY=foobar
     FIREBASE_AUTH_DOMAIN=foobar.firebaseapp.com